K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Results and Discussion

 \subsection{Meson toy-model}

 In order to investigate the reliability of the method we consider a realistic toy-model, based on a vector-meson model decay into hadrons, as used before in \cite{Asakawa:2000tr}.
-This particular model needs a single subtraction, and therefore provides an excellent test of the method.
-To allow comparison of our results to those of \cite{Asakawa:2000tr}, we shall use the exact same process to generate the mock data.
+This particular model needs a single subtraction ($n=1$), and therefore provides an excellent test of the method.
+To allow comparison of our results to those of \cite{Asakawa:2000tr}, the same process was used to generate the mock data.
 The meson spectral density function is given by

 with an energy-dependent width

 The empirical values of the parameters are